nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.2.3 Exploiting Cell Signaling to Inform Novel Therapeutics

 As a natural complement to learning about the role of Wnt/ß-Catenin signaling in disease and discovery of small molecules, an aim of my work was to gather pieces of pre-clinical evidence.
-This meant identifying opportunities where perturbation of Wnt signaling in stem and progenitor cells may inform the development of a rational therapeutic.
+This meant identifying opportunities where perturbation of Wnt signaling in stem and progenitor cells may inform the development of rational therapeutics.

 The rescue or repurposing of drugs that have already passed through human safety studies has been widely discussed as a strategy that may succesfully speed up development of therapies.
 Chapters 2 and 4 of this thesis present investigation of previously undocumented effects FDA approved compounds.